Sushiey/D-Grease-WebSite/README.md

-# Transportes Carvalho & Bélico
-A business website for Transportes Carvalho & Bélico a Figueira da Foz´s logistics services company.
-Goals are improve lead conversion rate, generate more sales and improve sales support.

-## Prerequisites
-Use a recent browser.
-For example: Google Chrome, Mozilla Firefox, Opera, Microsoft Edge or Vivaldi.
+# TD-Grease Website
+A business website for D-Grease

 ## About

-Business Website - Transportes Carvalho e Bélico company.

-Site structured by six pages (Full Screen Photo layout, Headline and Thumbnails Gallery layout, Featured Image layout, Zig-Zag layout and Form layouts):
-- Início;
-- Sobre Nós;
-- Serviços;
-- Informações:
-  - Clientes.
-  - Notícias.
-- Contactos.

-site is published at https://julionuneslucas.github.io/Transportes-Carvalho-Belico/
+site is published at ....

 ## Built With